**This program is for UWGB students only**

 International Undergraduate Study Program--Phillips Universität Marburg (IUSP)

-The IUSP offers six weeks of intensive German classes offered at three levels followed by a broad selection of university academic courses .
+The historic university town of Marburg dates back to the Middle Ages.
+Its central location, position along the Lahn River, and rich history provides something for everyone.
+The IUSP offers six weeks of intensive German classes offered at three levels followed by a broad selection of university academic courses.
 Classes are offered in German and English, but all of the German courses include a tutorial in English that is designed to enable all IUSP students to attend, regardless of their German proficiency level.
-For more information go to http://www.uni-marburg.de/iusp
+As a part of the Program's Culture Course, students are able to participate in excursions to other German cities.

 Check out a student's experience in Marburg and his advice for study here: Marburg Guide

-Look at past courses offered here: Marburg courses
+Take a look at past courses offered through this program: Marburg courses

 **This program follows the UWGB academic calendar, so students can participate in the fall or spring semester**

-Learn more about the academic courses, calendar, accomodation, and Frankfurt itself here: http://www.fh-frankfurt.de/en/english/the-university.html
+allowing for versatility in course selection.
+Learn more about the academic courses, calendar, accommodation, and Frankfurt itself on the international student website

 Hochschule Fulda, University of Applied Sciences

-Fulda is a historic city in central Germany, founded in 744 and has an interesting old town and an activity for everyone.
+Founded in 744, Fulda is a historic city in central Germany.
 The university itself was founded in 1974 and has about 6,000 students.
-Look into Fulda more on their website: http://www.hs-fulda.de/index.php?id=386&L=1.
-In addition, you can learn more from this PDF
+Fulda offers a variety of courses in English.
+More information about the Hochschule Fulda can be found at: https://www.hs-fulda.de/en/international/international-office/exchange-students/.
+In addition, you can learn more from this PDF.

 Technische Hochschule MittelHessen

 THM is Hessen's largest university of applied sciences and was founded in 1971.
-The university has about 13,000 students and is close to many historic sights and cultural locations in the area.
-Learn more from their website: http://www.thm.de/international/en/
+With its largest campus in Giessen, the university has about 13,000 students and is close to many historic sights and cultural locations in the area.
+Learn more from their website for international students.
+Find a list of English courses here.

-Frankfurt is the international financial center and logisitics hub of Europe and also had over 50 museums and galleries in the city.
+Frankfurt is the international financial center and logisitics hub of Europe.
+Its also home to over 50 museums and galleries in the city.
+The city also has a great public transportation system making traveling through Frankfurt and the rest of Hessen convenient.
 Goethe University is an urban campus with 3 city locations and about 41,000 students.
 Find out more on their website: http://www.uni-frankfurt.de/44386987/exchprog or on the Guide for Visiting Students.

-You can find a more in-depth look at Kassel and the university on this travelogue.
+You can find a more in-depth look at Kassel and the university on this website.

-Information Science, English/American Culture Studies, German, History, Philosophy, Psychology & Social Work
+Subjects can include: Information Science, English/American Culture Studies, German, History, Philosophy, & Psychology

-Biology, Business Adminstration, Chemistry, Information Science, Economics, Environmental Management, Geography, Language & Cultural Studies, Law, Mathematics, Nutritional Science, Physics, Social Science, Psychology, Sport Science
+Subjects can include: Biology, Business Administration, Chemistry, Information Science, Economics, Environmental Management, Geography, Language & Cultural Studies, Law, Mathematics, Nutritional Science, Physics, Social Science, Psychology, Sport Science

 Most students stay in furnished university residence halls, a few home stay options are available depending on location.
+Some locations also offer local flats with other students.
 All universities have dining options on or around campus.

 Students can earn general education, major or minor credits for participating in the Hessen exchange.
 A typical semester consists of 4-5 courses (12-15 credits).
 Please see the OIE and your academic advisor for details.